DarkKodKod/NESTool/README.md

 Real Github's Issues are needed here.
 For now the list is just here with no real ticket created.

 + Reimporting the same image to a TileSet element will make the tool crash.
++ Undo, Redo is not working inside each element.